shinyamagami/Dokku-on-VPS/README.md

+# Fly.io is much cheaper than any VPS below

 # AWS LightSail to DigitalOcean

 The reason I decided to move from LightSail to DigitalOcean is Dokku tells me to use root, which LightSail does not allow me to.